Rolls-Royce bullish on chances in 777X engine battle

 GE believes it has the edge because it is the current engine incumbent on the 777.

-Unconvinced by re-engining programs such as the Airbus A320neo and Boeing's 737 MAX, Rolls-Royce believes the future lies in developing projects that match engines and planes from the outset of their development.
+Unconvinced by re-engining programmes such as the Airbus A320neo and Boeing's 737 MAX, Rolls-Royce believes the future lies in developing projects that match engines and planes from the outset of their development.

 As such, Rolls last year sold its share of the International Aero Engines (IAE) consortium to Pratt & Whitney for $1.5 billion and formed a new partnership with Pratt to develop engines for mid-size aircraft of 120 seats upwards.